Authenticating to Microsoft (Office) 365 with OAuth as an Unattended Application

 Contents

-The Microsoft Identity Platform provides the Client Credential grant type, which is intended for applications that operate in scenarios where user interaction is limited or challenging.
-According to Microsoft's recommendation, this grant type should be used exclusively for applications that are difficult to access, such as web apps, web API apps, and daemon/service apps.
-The reason behind this recommendation is that the client credential grant flow mandates the utilization of application scopes, which in turn necessitate the configuration of a client secret or client certificate to enable access.
+According to Microsoft's recommendation, the client credential grant flow should be used exclusively for applications that are difficult to access, such as web apps, web API apps, and daemon/service apps.
+The reason behind this recommendation is that the client credential grant flow mandates the utilization of application-level permissions, or scopes, which in turn necessitate the configuration of a client secret or client certificate to enable access.
 Furthermore, when configuring the application for the first time and integrating with Office365 Exchange services like IMAP, POP3, and SMTP, Microsoft imposes additional steps.

 The second phase involves authentication with the token server, which does not require any user interaction.
 This is one of the main advantages of the client credentials grant flow.
 To authenticate successfully, the user needs to provide additional credentials, such as a client secret or certificate, along with the client ID.
 Detailed information on acquiring the required credentials and making the authentication request will be provided later in the discussion.